 Today’s smart contract platforms suffer from serious issues.
 They are full of bugs and security holes (the Github of ConsenSys alone lists twelve critical Solidity vulnerabilities) and they are nowhere near scalable enough to support business applications.
 Of course, new technology is rarely perfect and things might become better over time.

 The bigger issue is that blockchains are terrible at incorporating and handling external data points, and without external data, smart contracts can only work with what is already on-chain.
 This, in short, is known as the oracle problem.
-We need to solve this problem in order to accelerate mainstream adoption.
+We need to solve the oracle problem in order to accelerate mainstream adoption.

 The Oracle Problem: Current Models Are Flawed